 I love reading financial history and analysis.
 If you dig through the site archives, you will find reviews to many books that would bore most individuals.
 Not me.
 I love the stuff.
 So when John Mauldin recently praised a book on the history of sovereign debt defaults and financial crises, I knew I had to buy it.

 This Time Is Different: Eight Centuries of Financial Folly by Carmen M. Reinhart and Kenneth S. Rogoff is a collection of amazing research on eight centuries of global financial data.
 I am humbled by the depth of the research in this book.
-However, the writing was extremely dry and pure academic.
+However, the writing was extremely dry and purely academic.
 The authors took a topic that I adore and made it insufferable.

-Michael Lewis, John Mauldin and Roger Lowenstein are all excellent financial researchers and they happen to be engaging writers.
+Michael Lewis, John Mauldin, and Roger Lowenstein are all excellent financial researchers and they happen to be engaging writers.
 It can be done.
-The writers of This Time Is Different earned my trust with their research, but failed on analysis.
+The writers of This Time Is Different earned my trust with their research but failed on analysis.
 This Time Is Different will certainly be used as a reference for better financial writers in the future.